ismailPervez/club-review/README.md

 # description
 club review is a web application that enables a user to create pitches, in form of posts.
 Other users can then upvote, downvote or comment on this post so as to give feedback.
-To unlock features such as upvoting, downvoting, commenting and even create a pitch, a user requires to have an account.
+To unlock features such as upvoting, downvoting, commenting and even create a pitch, a user requires to have an account. to create an account, just click the sign up link in the header, this will take you to a sign up form, where after inputing the correct details, an email will be sent to you

 this web application is developed using the following technologies:
 * front-end